timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 ⋮
 ```

-The parent-child relationships are based on the backtraces at the entrance to inference.
+The parent-child relationships are based on the backtraces at the entrance to inference,
+and the nodes are organized in the order in which inference occurred.

+We're going to march through these systematically.
 Let's start with the first of these.

 ### `suggest` and a fix involving manual `eltype` specification